niklasmelin/nibepi-homeassistant/configs/hot_water_mode/Hassio_Hot_water_mode.md

      2. In the card select "Show code editor" in the bottom.
      3. Replace the code with the following code from [nibe_Hot_water_control.yaml](nibe_Hot_water_control.yaml) or copy from below:

-        NOTE: For the _Entity_: "input_number.nibe_normal_exhaust_fan_speed" replace the secondary info "Default speed: 50" with the speed optimal for your house.

 ```yaml
 type: vertical-stack